UAE, AFGHANISTAN

 IS IT SAFE?

-The question everyone wants to ask is; Is Afghanistan actually safe?
-From my own experience, yes, I had very few issues for a country that has a reputation for being one of the most dangerous.
-I don’t recommend everyone to go, no doubt it is an acquired taste but considering it has just come out of a 20 (or 40) year war its as safe as it ever could be.
+The question everyone wants to ask is: Is Afghanistan actually safe?
+From my own experience, yes, I had very few issues in a country with a reputation as one of the most dangerous.
+I don’t recommend everyone go; no doubt it is an acquired taste, but considering it has just come out of a 20 (or 40) year war, it’s as safe as it ever could be.
 The only issue you will get is how to accommodate all the requests for Chai and lunch!

 Government Travel Advice